Jay Odjick

 Jay Odjick (/ˈoʊdʒɪk/ OH-jik) is a writer, artist and television producer from the Kitigan Zibi Anishinabeg community in Québec, Canada.
 He is best known for his creation Kagagi (the raven), part of a growing number of Indigenous superheroes created by Indigenous writers and artists.
-In 2015, Kagagi has now moved from the page to the screen in a 13-episode, half-hour animated series broadcast on APTN.
+In 2015, Kagagi was adapted into a 13-episode, half-hour animated series broadcast on APTN.

 Early life

 Odjick was born in Rochester, New York, but as a child, he moved to the Kitigan Zibi Anishinabeg community, where his father was from, located east of Maniwaki, Quebec.
 He developed an interest in heroes and comic books early on and began writing stories at age 5.
 At age ten, he received his first rejection letter from a comic publisher, Marvel Comics.